1.1 In these Conditions the following words shall have the following meanings, unless the context requires otherwise:

 Price means the price payable by the Customer to the Supplier in consideration for the Goods and or Services in accordance with clause 5.1;

 Site means the Customer’s site within the United Kingdom to which the goods are to be delivered and or the services are to be provided (as appropriate) as notified by the Customer to the Supplier in the order.

-Supplier means LCM Environmental Limited, company number: 2172861, whose registered office is situated at Langlands Business Park, Uffculme, Devon.
-EX15 3DA and its subsidiaries from time to time and subsidiary shall have the meaning as set out in Section 736 of the Companies Act 1985 as amended;
+Supplier means LCM Environmental, company number: 08612945, whose registered office is situated at The Craggs Country Bus Park New Road, Cragg Vale, Hebden Bridge, West Yorkshire, HX7 5TT and its subsidiaries from time to time and subsidiary shall have the meaning as set out in Section 736 of the Companies Act 1985 as amended;

 Working day means a day other than a Saturday, Sunday or public holiday in England when banks in London are open for business.

 1.2 In these Conditions, unless a contrary intention appears: the masculine includes the feminine and vice versa;